hmchen47/Programming/Misc/P4Love/01-Genomes.md

 + Different lifestyle of half-strands
   + the leading half-strand lives a double-stranded life most of the time
-  + the lagging hak=lf-strand spends a large portion of its life-stranded, waiting to be replicated
+  + the lagging half-strand spends a large portion of its life-stranded, waiting to be replicated
   + why would a computer scientist care?

 ## 1.8 Replication Asymmetry Leads to the Replication Origin